espressif/esp-idf/examples/peripherals/i2s_adc_dac/README.md

 idf.py menuconfig
 ```

-* Set serial port under Serial Flasher Options, the flash size should be set to 4 MB.
+* Set the flash size to 4 MB under Serial Flasher Options.
 * Select "Custom partition table CSV" and rename "Custom partition CSV file" to "partitions_adc_dac_example.csv".

 (Note that you can use `sdkconfig.defaults`)